levsero/test_embed/doc/csp.md

 * `https://*.zopim.io`
 * `wss://*.zopim.com`

 You must also relax your policy for inline scripts and CSS styles by specifying `'unsafe-inline'` in both the `script-src` and `style-src` directives.
-This is because a snippet and styles for chat are injected into the host page at runtime.
+This is because the snippet and styles for chat are injected into the host page at runtime.

 Example header: